 Highlights

-• In a trial tracking more than 17,600 people over the age of 45 who are overweight or obese and have cardiovascular disease, those who took semaglutide died at a lower rate from all causes.
+• In a trial tracking more than 17,600 people over the age of 45 who were overweight or obese and had cardiovascular disease, those who took semaglutide died at a lower rate from all causes.

 • In the same trial, semaglutide also lowered chances of heart failure symptoms and cut inflammation regardless of whether or not participants lost weight.